jenapung/metro_departure/README.md

 def datetime_from_departure(route, direction, stop)
   # Get the departure information retrieved from the API as a hash
   info = departure_info(route, direction, stop)[0]
+  # Raise an error if the last bus for the day has already left
+  raise 'Last bus for the day has already left' if info.nil?
   # Strip the milliseconds and timezone from the departure time value
   stripped_time = info['DepartureTime'][/Date\((.*)\)/, 1]
   # Return the stripped time in a datetime format